Product Design Work

 Design Philosophy

-I believe design can be like a telescope or a microscope.
-It can be used to let a company see into the future or envision the smallest details of the here and now.
-It can be used to model alternative scenarios.
+I believe the most important role of design is to help companies see.
+Design can envision multiple future scenarios far faster than an engineering team can build it.
+This often includes ideas that are abandoned once people see the issues.
 Design can be used to understand user needs and values.
+Of course a good design team is also responsible for the smallest details.
 Like agile development, design works best when teams iterate on solutions and test with users.
 Business success involves many other actions but, used correctly, design helps companies see the path to getting there.

 Connect design to business

-One of my core strengths is seeing connections whether they be between people, products or technology.
+One of my core strengths is building connections.
+Almost every design decision is also a business decision. whether they be between people, products or technology.
 Leading design means connecting designers to a problem they haven't seen or a business goal that can be impacted by their design decisions.

 “I’m a functionalist troubled by aesthetics"

 That is a quote from Wim Crouwel, the Dutch Typographer that resonated with me.
 My design approach has always been rooted in a functional mindset.
-But I've seen many a good idea fail because the aesthetics were just not there.
-This includes my own work.
+But I've seen many a good idea fail because the aesthetics were just not there, including my own work.
 I think it’s important to start messy… to sketch or whiteboard rough ideas with stakeholders.
 It’s important to wireframe ideas before creating detailed mockups.
-But none of this means that aesthetic pursuits can be skipped.
+But this doesn’t mean that strong visual design isn’t critical.
 People will describe a car purchase in practical terms but car makers know, it is primarily an emotional decision driven by a car’s look and feel.
 Aesthetics and function are both critical to success in design.

-After delivering some feedback to a design consultant I had hired while at Sony, I got a call from the lead partner.
-"You're too close to the metal" he told me.
-The comment was a reference was to a low level programming language.
-His point was that our awareness of the technical limitations of the platform we were designing for was getting in the way of solving the user's problems.
+Many years ago while working at Sony, I got a call from Gong Szeto, a consultant we were working with.
+He was frustrated with some of the technical requirements.
+"You're too close to the metal" he said.
+It was a reference was to being too deep in the technology to see the user.
+It was getting in the way of solving the user's problems.
 This comment has stayed with me ever since.
-In product design, it's important to know how things are built and to be able to communicate with engineers but it's also important to see the world from the user's perspective who is typically unaware of technical limitations.
+In product design, it's important to know how things are built and to be able to communicate with engineers but it's also important to see the world from the user's perspective.
+Most users are unaware of technical limitations and want it to “just work”.